Turf Toe

 What is turf toe?

-Turf toe is an injury that affects the big toe joint.
-It happens when you bend your big toe too far or too forcefully.
-This motion causes soft tissues and ligaments in the big toe joint to stretch or tear (sprain).
-Ligaments are tissues that connect your bones.
+Turf toe, or a metatarsophalangeal joint sprain, is an injury that affects your big toe joint.
+It happens when your toe remains on the ground and your heel lifts, causing your toe to hyperextend.
+This motion causes soft tissues and ligaments in your big toe joint to stretch or tear (toe sprain).

-Turf toe is common among American football players because they frequently push off their toes into a sprint or make sudden movements while running.
+Turf toe is common among American football players because they frequently push off their toes into a sprint or make sudden movements while running on turf, which is less forgiving than grass.
 Most of the time, the injury gets better with treatments like rest, ice and medications like ibuprofen or acetaminophen.
-Some turf toe injuries that don’t heal with these treatments may need surgical repair.
+Some sprained toe injuries that don’t heal with these treatments may need surgical repair, but this is much rarer.

 How common is turf toe?

 Turf toe is commonly associated with athletes competing on a turf surface, but it can happen to anyone.
-The injury can occur in various sports and activities, flexible or rigid shoe wear, and turf or flat surfaces.
+The injury can occur in various sports and activities on turf or flat surfaces.
+It can also occur whether you’re wearing flexible or rigid shoe wear.

 Turf toe injuries increased in the 1970s when football players began playing on artificial turf instead of grass.
 Artificial turf is a harder surface than natural grass.
-There seems to be an increase in the occurrence of turf toe injuries, possibly because of the use of more flexible, lighter shoes.
+The use of flexible, lighter shoes may contribute to this increase, as well.
 This also may be related to changes in the interaction of the surface with the shoe wear.

 Symptoms and Causes

 Turf toe symptoms range from mild to severe.
 If a sudden injury caused turf toe, you may have heard or felt a “pop” when the injury happened.
-Pain from a sudden injury usually comes on right away.
+Pain in your toe from a sudden injury usually comes on right away.

 Turf toe symptoms from repetitive injuries usually appear gradually and get worse over time.
 Symptoms of turf toe include:

-• Pain and tenderness: Pain may be constant, or it may only hurt when you press on the area.
+• Pain and tenderness: Pain in your toe may be constant, or it may only hurt when you press on the area.
 Big toe pain may be so severe that you can’t put weight on it.

-• Swelling and bruising: The base of the big toe may be inflamed.
-Bruising can extend around the swollen toe and up to the top of the foot.
+• Swelling and bruising: The base of your big toe may be inflamed.
+Bruising can extend around your swollen toe and up to the top of your foot.

 • Limited range of motion: You may not be able to move your toe or bend it up and down.
 You may feel like your foot is weak or you’re unable to push off the ground like before.